dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

             determined by the customer contract.

     *   -   **Anniversary Date (UTC)**
-        -   The anniversary date is used to calculate the renewal date.
+        -   The anniversary date is used to calculate the renewal date for monthly solver-access time.

     *   -   **Status**
         -   **Active**: The current date is between the record's start and end